visier/sql-shell/README.md

 * `VISIER_APIKEY`
 * `VISIER_VANITY`

 On linux-like **non-production** environments, it may be beneficial to persist these values in a file that you 'source' into your virtual environment.
-E.g. create a file named `.env` and populate like the following example:
+Create a file named `.env` and populate it like the following example:
 ```
 echo -n "Enter the password for the Visier API User: "
 read -s vpwd